chb/hapi-fhir-jpaserver-oauth-21cfr11/README.md

 `bin/kcadm.sh set-password -r HAPIFHIR --username test --new-password Pa55w0rd`

-# Immutable DB
+# Immutable DB (immudb)

-Using immudb we can
+Using immudb we can store key/value pairs in an ummutable, tamper-evident database.

+The `immudb` docker container, when started, creates a volume with the password pre-set for demonstration purposes.
+Be sure to use the other options or run immudb isoltaed on the same networking host to provide good security for production deployments.